How do I set up API Gateway with my own CloudFront distribution?

 Set up a GET method for your API

-1. In the API Gateway console, choose the name of your new Regional API.
+2. Choose the name of your new Regional API.

 1. Deploy your API to a stage.

-API Gateway API Invoke URL example
+API Gateway API Invoke URL example:

 Test your API for a 200 OK response

-Based on your operating system, run one of the following commands:
+Based on your operating system, run one of the following commands.

 For Linux, run the following command:

-curl -IX GET https://restApiId.execute-api.region.amazonaws.com/stageName
+curl -IX GET https://restApiId.execute-api.region.amazonaws.com/stageName/greetings

 For Windows PowerShell, run the following command:

-curl https://restApiId.execute-api.region.amazonaws.com/stageName
+curl https://restApiId.execute-api.region.amazonaws.com/stageName/greetings

 Create a CloudFront web distribution

-Origin domain name example
+Origin domain name example:

 5. For Minimum Origin SSL Protocol, it's a best practice to choose TLSv1.2.
 Don't choose SSLv3.
 API Gateway doesn't support the SSLv3 protocol.